gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 If the tool is approved for continuing team use, it should be forked or transferred into a U.S. Travel-managed GitHub repository or organization account so that:

-- the system is not dependent on an individual employee account
+- the system is not dependent on an unmanaged account
 - repository access can be managed institutionally
 - credentials and maintenance responsibility can be owned by the organization